FurryCoders/FAAPI/README.md

 * `journals(user: str, page: int = 1) -> -> Tuple[List[Journal], int]`<br>
 Returns the list of submissions found on a specific journals page and the number of the next page.
 The returned page number is set to 0 if it is the last page.
 * `search(q: str = "", page: int = 0, **params) -> Tuple[List[SubmissionPartial], int, int, int, int]`<br>
 Parses FA search given the query (and optional other params) and returns the submissions found and the next page together with basic search statistics: the number of the first submission in the page (0-indexed), the number of the last submission in the page (0-indexed), and the total number of submissions found in the search.
-For example if the the last three returned integers are 0, 47 and 437, then the the page contains submissions 1 through 48 of a search that has found a total of 437 submissions.<br>
+For example if the the last three returned integers are 0, 47 and 437, then the page contains submissions 1 through 48 of a search that has found a total of 437 submissions.<br>
 *Note:* as of October 2020 the "/search" path is disallowed by Fur Affinity's robots.txt.
+* `watchlist_to(self, user: str) -> List[User]`<br>
+Given a username, returns a list of `User` objects for each user that is watching the given user.
+* `watchlist_by(self, user: str) -> List[User]`<br>
+Given a username, returns a list of `User` objects for each user that is watched by the given user.
 * `user_exists(user: str) -> int`<br>
 Checks if the passed user exists - i.e. if there is a page under that name - and returns an int result.
     * 0 okay